Even the most well-known online casino games can surprise you.

 Outside Roulette Bets

 Outside Bets are placed on the outer section of the board and involve placing bets on groups of numbers or colours, rather than on a single specific number.
+These are also known as Even Money bets.

 1. Red or Black